 I also provide lots of additional empty containers so the kids have room to build their potions and experiment.

-RELATED: Wondering what our favorite outdoor toys and equipment is?
+RELATED: Wondering what the best outdoor toys and equipment is?
 Here’s the list!

-The goal is to allow the kids to work freely and create as they wish.
+The goal of outdoor science potions is to allow the kids to work freely and create as they wish.
 They will develop story lines.
 They will explore the process of experiments.
 They will come up with ratios.

 This activity is built on: